Nuclear Medicine

 Technology & Facilities.

-Theranostic Therapy Suite – Lead-lined rooms with in-room gamma probes and patient entertainment
+Theranostic therapy suite with a lead-lined room, in-room gamma probes and patient entertainment facilities

 Our Experts.